Ilhan Omar slammed on 9/11 anniversary by victim's son after 'some people did something' quote

 “Here’s the truth: Far too long we have lived with the discomfort of being a second-class citizen and, frankly, I’m tired of it, and every single Muslim in this country should be tired of it,” she said.
 “CAIR was founded after 9/11 because they recognized that some people did something and that all of us were starting to lose access to our civil liberties."

 Reps.
-Alexandria Ocasio-Cortez, Rashida Tlaib and Ayanna Pressley – the other three members of the Democrat quartet dubbed "The Squad," sprang to Omar's defense, with Tlaib telling MSNBC that Omar’s words were taken out of context.
+Alexandria Ocasio-Cortez, Rashida Tlaib and Ayanna Pressley – the other three members of the Democrat quartet dubbed "The Squad" – sprang to Omar's defense, with Tlaib telling MSNBC that Omar’s words were taken out of context.

 “They do that all the time, especially women of color, they take our words out of context because they’re afraid because we speak truth, we speak truth to power,” Tlaib said.